DiamondLightSource/python3-pip-skeleton/CONTRIBUTING.rst

 Checks
 ~~~~~~

-In both cases tox -p runs in parallel the following checks:
+In both cases tox -p runs in parallel the following checks.

   - Build Spinx Documentation
   - run pytest on all tests in ./tests